Mesothelioma Support

 Hospice care is an important type of support for many patients nearing the end of life.
 Hospice offers emotional, spiritual, social, and medical support as a person enters the final stages of life.[3]

-Decisions about end of life matters are difficult, but they can actually help the patient feel better.
-Knowing what will happen to money, possessions, pets, and any dependents typically gives patients a sense of peace.
+Decisions about end-of-life matters are difficult, but they can actually help the patient feel better.
+Knowing what will happen to money, possessions, pets, and dependents typically gives patients a sense of peace.

 People who can provide support in making these difficult decisions include lawyers, doctors, and caregivers.
 Family members should also be involved to be supportive and to lessen the burden of making such important decisions.

 If you are living with a mesothelioma diagnosis, getting support should be a top priority.
-You need the love and support of family and friends; you need the support of a good medical team and caregiver; you also need the support of all the professionals that can help you make important decisions.
-If you are the loved one of someone with mesothelioma, you too need support.
+You need the love and support of family and friends; you need a good medical team and caregiver; you also need the support of all the professionals who can help you make important decisions.
+If you are the loved one of someone with mesothelioma, you, too, need support.
 Don’t forget about your needs throughout this process.